Storyflow Logo

 FocusWriter logo

-Best for: Writers who need a free focused-writing tool.
-Not for: writers with structural needs.
+Jobs it does best: Draft.
+Best for: writers who need a free, silent writing surface.
+Not for: writers with any structural, research, or sync needs.

 Pricing: Free.

-Cons: No structure, no AI, no cloud sync.
+Cons: No structure, no AI, no cloud sync, no export beyond plain formats.

 12. Google Docs (Best Free Document Writing)